ryanbateman/hivemq-mcp/README.md

 This is a prototype, built to further my own understanding, and not intended for commercial or production use.
 Use is entirely at your own risk.

-I personally believe that AI tools and Large Language Models (LLMs) are not a good method of managing infrastructure generally as they are fundamentally non-deterministic.
+I personally believe that AI tools and Large Language Models (LLMs) are not a good method of managing infrastructure generally as they are (practically speaking) non-deterministic.
 I also believe that most people who use them overestimate their ability 'reason' and the veracity of what they produce.

 This MCP server is built with this cautious mind-set - it is read-only, focused on extracting health and status data, and cannot be used to directly manage any aspect of the HiveMQ Broker.